Blog

 Having the proper resources prepared ahead of time is essential for seamless classes:

-• Check all equipment like weights, resistance bands, balls, straps
+• Check Equipment – Inspect weights, resistance bands, balls, straps, etc.

-• Curate motivating playlists that complement different training phases
+• Curate Playlists – Create motivating music for different training phases.

-• Review and rehearse the class choreography and sequences
+• Review & Rehearse – Go over class choreography and sequences in advance.

 Prepping all these resources reduces the chance for issues popping up mid-class!
 Instructors should also arrive early to handle any last-minute studio or equipment needs.